AbChatt/Being-Seen/documentation.md

 - Youths will be able to browse offered goods and services from merchants (and categorize, filter, etc.).
 - `GET` requests will be used to obtain the listings from the backend.

+### `/upload`: Upload page

+**Description**: This is the upload page where merchants will be able to upload their products. <br />
+**Authorization**: Only merchant users are authorized to view this page (all other users are redirected to `/`). <br />
+**Miscellaneous**:

+- Merchants will have access to a link to `/profile` (in the header) if they are logged in - upon navigating to their profile, there is an "upload new product" button that will take them to the upload page.
+- Merchants will be able to input product names, write a description, add price and a photo of the product.
+- `POST` requests are used in order to securely transfer credentials to the backend `/api/v1/user/merchant/upload` endpoint.
+- Error handling is done purely server side (for security) and toast notifications provide optimal user experience.
+- Successful upload will redirect merchants to their profile.

 # Backend

 ### `POST /api/v1/user/login` : Login endpoint